pmeggi/introsde_finalproject/README.md

 ## Module Description

 ## Link to Documentation
-The link to vLifeCoachService can be found here.
+The link to vLifeCoachService can be found here[1].

 ## Author
 This project was developed by:<br><br>